-The most obvious change on the Pixel 3 will be its new single-button navigation system, which you swipe from side to side to see open apps or pull up to view predicted apps.
-But we will also see new features such as Android Dashboard, Adaptive Battery and Adaptive Brightness, a Wind Down Mode and a new Shush gesture.
+The new OS focuses on improvements in three main categories - intelligence, simplicity, and digital wellbeing - with the most obvious change in the Pixel 3 likely to be its new single-button navigation system, which you swipe from side to side to see open apps or pull up to view predicted apps.

 When is the Pixel 3 release date?

 For the third year running Google is expected to announce its new phones on 4 October, which the company has now accidentally more or less confirmed.

 We expect Google to keep its pricing in line with the 2017 models, which currently start at £629 for the Pixel 2 and £699 (reduced from £799) for the XL, direct from Google.